skip to main content

 What is the Sustainability Committee?

 The role of the Sustainability Committee is to identify and promote policies and practices within the City to help achieve a sustainable environment.
-The Committee meets every fourth Thursday of the month at 5:30 PM in City Hall (1700 Convention Center Drive, 4th Floor).
+This Committee is chaired by residents and meets every fourth Thursday of the month at 5:00 p.m. in City Hall (1700 Convention Center Drive, 4th Floor).
 The meetings are open to the public.
-The current Sustainability Committee Chair is Commissioner Michael Grieco.
+The current Sustainability Committee Chair is Dave Doebler.
 Visit our

 page to learn more.